Male gaze: Oppositional gaze

 In the context of feminist theory, the absence of discussion of racial relations within the totalizing category [of] Women" is a sociological denial that refutes criticism that feminist film critics concern themselves only with the cinematic presentation and representation of white women.
 In the course of being interviewed by hooks, a working-class black woman said that "to see Black women in the position [that] white women have occupied in film forever" is to witness a transference without transformation; therefore, in the real world, the oppositional gaze includes intellectual resistance and understanding and awareness of the politics of race and of racism by way of cinematic whiteness, inclusive of the male gaze.

 The use of sexual difference to justify discrimination towards women is comparable to how racist pseudo-science has been used in the argument black people are less than human.
 This establishes black women as biologically sub-human or as an object to means of sexual reproduction and sexual desire.
-It is important to note that gender divisions are not backed by sexual reproduction as they were constructed as tools of patriarchal control and used to support that ideology.
+Gender divisions are not backed by sexual reproduction as they were constructed as tools of patriarchal control and used to support that ideology.
 It is harder to approach racial and ethnic division in such a straightforward manner because of the lack of complete separation between groups; there is too much crossover due to influence of colonialism and migration.

 The racial discrepancy continues into the Western feminist movement that has historically ignored and excluded black women, to the point where the separation of the terms 'feminism' and 'black feminism' had to be made to address the issues of black women (and other women of color) which were never addressed or supported by the white feminists.
 In white feminism, the term 'women" does not refer to women of all races but specifically to white, Eurocentric women; black women are grouped with black men and are not considered in this movement.
 Black feminism uniquely studies the intersection of race, gender and class.
 Though it was started as a way to focus on the scope of the overlooked black women, it can also leave women of color who are not black unaccounted for.
 Neither term is perfect to account for the struggles of all ethnic groups of women; feminism cannot be looked at as black versus white as that does not encompass the vast range of ethnic identities.
 That said, black feminism is the first account of feminism focusing on the oppression of women who do not fit into the Western beauty standard.